denten-books/plain-text/2-device.md

 > shape and design [@lubbock_craft_1921, 1].

-Note the use of the object-oriented vocabulary in the above passage in a way that does note quite refer to objects.
+Note the use of the object-oriented vocabulary in the above passage in a way that does not quite refer to objects.
 When Lubbock uses words like "form," "book," "shape," and "design" or when he refers to "grasping," "holding," and "keeping the book motionless," he refers to these concepts metaphorically as in holding, grasping, and keeping the thing before the mind's eye.
 The book